mrkaleArduinoLib/gbj_bmp180/README.md

 <a id="constants"></a>

 ## Constants
+* **GBJ\_BMP180\_TEST**: If this preprocessor macro is defined before including the library header file in a sketch, the library utilizes all calibration and temprature and pressure uncompensated values from the datasheet instead of real received values from the sensor.
+That mode serves for testing compensating algorithm implemented in the library.

 The library does not have specific error codes.
 Error codes as well as result code are inherited from the parent library [gbjTwoWire](#dependency) only.
 The result code and error codes can be tested in the operational code with its method `getLastResult()`, `isError()` or `isSuccess()`.